SkylineCommunications/dataminer-docs/connector-help/connector_help/Audinate_Netspander.md

 #### Serial connection

-This driver requires the polling IP of the Audinate Netspander.
+This connector requires the polling IP of the Audinate Netspander.

 ### Configuration of ...